dbpedia/embeddings/gsoc2017-akshay/README.md

 ## Usage
 Firstly, `python WikiExtractor.py --links -o output enwiki-20170520-pages-articles.xml` clears the xml markup retaining only the links.

+`python MakeDictionary.py output/` generates a dictionary of all the anchor text.

-`python WikiDetector.py output/` replaces the surface forms using a dictionary local to each article.
+`python WikiDetector.py output/` replaces the surface forms using a dictionary local to each article, while replacing the surface forms of the article entity using the dictionary generated using the previous command.

 `python WikiTrainer.py output` trains Word2Vec embeddings using the plain text articles.